BLSQ/iaso/docs/pages/dev/how_to/openhexa-integration/openhexa-integration.en.md

 #### OpenHEXAWorkspace Model

-Links an Iaso account to an OpenHexa workspace:
+Links an Iaso account to an OpenHexa workspace and stores **per-account, per-pipeline configuration**.
+Parameters defined in `config` are used as defaults when launching a pipeline for that account, so users do not have to fill them each time.

 ```python
 from iaso.models.openhexa import OpenHEXAWorkspace